eszter-pai/OMDB-and-TasteDive-Mashup/README.md

 # OMDB-and-TasteDive-Mashup
-This hadns-on project is in the Python 3 Programming Specialization offered by University of Michigan via Coursera.
+This hands-on project is in the Python 3 Programming Specialization offered by University of Michigan via Coursera.
 Mashing up data from two different APIs to make movie recommendations.

 #### The TasteDive API provides a movie (or bands, TV shows, etc.) as a query input, and returns a set of related items.